lc-cs-172/fall-2025/syllabus.md

 are due.** Points will be taken off if submitted late; in some cases, late assignments will not receive any credit.
 Simple assignments are due in about a week.
 More involved assignments will have about 2 weeks to complete.

+Correctness and clarity are essential, both in programs and writeups.
+I automate some of the grading, so please follow the directions with regard to file naming and formatting.

+In general, all the files you will submit for assignments are text files, simple ASCII text files -- not Word documents, not Visual Studio code project files, not Google documents, just simple ASCII text files, which should adhere to these formatting standards:

+        - keep writeup line length <=  80 characters
+        - keep program line length <= 120 characters
+        - pick good names
+        - prefer short focused functions
+        - minimize global *variables* (global named constants are fine)
+        - use helpful comments -- you don't need many; you do need some
+          + especially for important [or obscure] constants, variables, and functions

 ## Late Policy